 You can have all the best plans and programs in the world, but they’re not going to matter much unless people know about them.
 Fortunately, AAF Baltimore is off to a great start with plenty of exciting plans and programs already in the works, designed to cover the hottest need-to-know topics in the industry.
 Working closely with each of the other AAF Baltimore committees, the PR Committee’s mission is to ensure everyone in this rapidly changing, dynamic industry has the information they need to take full advantage of all that AAF Baltimore has to offer.
 If publicity is your thing, we’re always looking for more people to share in the fun!

 The Social Media Committee of AAF Baltimore manages the group’s presence across social networking platforms including Facebook, Twitter, Linked In and Instagram.
 This committee works to share information concerning AAF Baltimore events, benefits of membership, member promotions and general advertising industry news.
 They also help field questions concerning AAF Baltimore.
-So if you’d like to communicate with AAF Baltimore, and you’d rather not email (email is SO 2004), feel free to give us a “shout out” at any of our more ‘social’ locations listed on the left side of your screen.
+So if you’d like to communicate with AAF Baltimore, and you’d rather not email (email is SO 2004), feel free to give us a “shout out” at any of our ‘social’ locations listed at the bottom of this page.